Stratford on Avon Railway: William Shakespeare Express

 In 1951 an express service from London was run; it was titled the "William Shakespeare Express", and it used some of the first British Railways Standard coaches.
 The main part of the train ran from Paddington to Wolverhampton, but three coaches were uncoupled at Leamington and taken on to Stratford, often by 2-6-2T No. 4112.
 The venture was a commercial failure and the title vanished at the end of that summer service.

 Renaming

 Stratford-on-Avon station was renamed Stratford-upon-Avon on 18 June 1951.

-Closure of the Honeybourne services
+Closure of the Stratford-upon-Avon to Cheltenham Route

-The route via Stratford continued to be heavily used for long-distance passenger services, but the drive for rationalisation eventually resulted in diversion of through Birmingham to Bristol trains to the Ashchurch (former Midland Railway) route.
-From 10 September 1962 "The Cornishman" and the South Wales diesel multiple unit trains were diverted via Ashchurch, but summer-only trains continued to use the Honeybourne route on Friday nights and Saturdays until 1966.
-The Cheltenham line closed completely on 25 August 1976.
+The route via Stratford-upon-Avon continued to be heavily used for long-distance passenger services, but the drive for rationalisation of duplicate passenger lines eventually resulted in the permanent diversion of Birmingham to Bristol services to the Ashchurch (former Midland Railway) route.
+From 10 September 1962 the Cornishman (train)" and the South Wales diesel multiple unit trains to/from Cardiff via Gloucester and Chepstow were diverted via the former Midland Railway route via Ashchurch, but summer-only trains continued to use the Honeybourne route on Friday nights and Saturdays until 1966.
+Many Saturday-only and diversion trains between Birmingham and Bristol and onward to Devon and Cornwall also used the route.
+Typical locomotives were Class 45s, Class 47s and Class 52 Western diesel Hydraulics on both passenger and freight traffic.

+The through Stratford-upon-Avon route suffered a severe blow in late 1976 when a Toton to Severn Tunnel Junction freight train derailed near Winchcombe, causing a significant length of extensive track and sleeper damage.
+As a result of the financial cost of repairs, British Rail determined it was more cost-effective to divert the remaining traffic to other lines and completely close the Cheltenham to Stratford-upon-Avon line as a through route shortly thereafter.
+The line closed completely on 25 August 1976, with track lifting carried out during 1979.

+A minimal single-track freight-only section from Honeybourne to Long Marston was retained for access to the former Ministry of Defence (MoD) depot.
+This remains open today.

+The line south of Honeybourne, between Broadway and Cheltenham was reopened in stages between 1984 and 2003 as the Gloucestershire Warwickshire Railway.